Cu3PO42/80x86Script/README.md

 Examples can be found in the `examples` directory.
 Documentation on code is currently lacking, please use common sense.

+## Hosted version

+A hosted version of this software may be found [here](http://cu3po42.github.io/80x86Script/).

 ## License
 See `LICENSE.md`.